 Table of Contents

 Essential tremor is a disorder in your nervous system.
 It causes shaking movements that you can’t control.
-This most often happens in the hands and forearms.
+This most often happens in the hands.
 You might notice this tremor when your arms are reaching out in front of your body.
 It is caused by problems in communication between certain areas of the brain.
 Tremor affects people in different ways.
 Some people hardly notice it.
 Other people may be embarrassed by it.
 It can sometimes interfere with activities such as eating, drinking, or writing.